 Congratulations to National Internal Vice-President Aileen Bhandari and Chicago Chapter Member Enrique Abraham on their promotions to Supervisor Positions in the Cook County State's Attorney's office!

 Aileen was promoted to Supervisor of the Community Justice centers and Enrique was promoted to the Supervisor of Appeals.

 Congratulations to Nor Cal Board Member Ed Liang and National President Paul Jhin on their promotions to Supervising Deputy District Attorney in the Santa Clara DA's office!

 Ed was promoted to Supervising Deputy District Attorney of Narcotics and Paul was promoted to Supervising Deputy District Attorney of Juvenile Justice.

-Congratulations to SD Chapter President Melissa Ocampo and SD Chapter Member Keith Watanabe on their pormotions to DDA IV!
+Congratulations to SD Chapter President Melissa Ocampo to her promotion to DA IV and SD Chapter Member Keith Watanabe on his promotion to DDA V!

 Join Zoom Meeting

 *PLEASE NOTE: Zoom link and password remain the same each week*